Harmful Negative Effects Of Stress And Trauma

 Effects Of Stress On Body Fat

-Multiple studies confirm a direct correlation between stress and weight gain.[R9] When you’re stressed, your adrenal glands secrete cortisol hormone, leading to higher levels in the body.
+Multiple studies confirm a direct correlation between unhealthy stress response and weight gain.[R9] When you’re stressed, your adrenal glands secrete cortisol hormone, leading to higher levels in the body.
 The cortisol release affects fat distribution by causing fat to be stored centrally around the organs, such as:

 This leads to excess abdominal fat and bigger bellies.

-Furthermore, cortisol can slow down your metabolism, making it difficult to lose weight.
+Furthermore, cortisol can slow your metabolism, making it difficult to lose weight.
 Researchers have found that women who reported one or more stressors in the past 24 hours burned 104 fewer calories than non-stressed women.